stonefeld/dotfiles/README.md

 * First you need to locate your *Root Directory* by opening `about:profiles` in Firefox.
 * Then create a folder named *chrome* inside the *Root Directory* and place every file in the [firefox configs folder](https://github.com/stonfeld/dotfiles/tree/master/.config/firefox) inside the *chrome* folder.
 * Lastly you need to navigate to `about:config` in Firefox and search for `toolkit.legacyUserProfileCustomizations.stylesheets` and set the value to `True`.

+## Suckless software
+As many of you may already know, the suckless utilities have to be compiled to run them, so I created three separated repositories for all three programs I run, which are [dwm](https://github.com/stonefeld/dwm), [st](https://github.com/stonefeld/st) and [dmenu](https://github.com/stonefeld/dmenu).
+I separated them from this repository since they have their own source files and licences I have to keep attention to.

+Now, to get my customized suckless's utilities you have to pull the every repository into your machine.
+If you have already run `git clone --recursive` you won't have to do this, because this programs are added as submodules from the current repository and they will be located in the `~/.local/share/` folder.

+Now you simply have to go into the corresponding directory and simply run `sudo make install` on each one of them to install them into your system.